simpleanalytics/docs/_docs/36_legal/04_data-ownership-and-security.md

 In order to provide our service, Simple Analytics will retain your data in line with your subscription plan and only when your account is active.
 We won’t store your data longer than necessary.
 Once you delete your account, you can export your data and [delete the data from our servers](https://docs.simpleanalytics.com/delete-account).
 The data will be deleted immediately when you delete your account (but will only be permanently deleted after 90 days).

-## We Don’t Sell Your Data

-Simple Analytics does not use or sell your data to third parties.
-Data access is limited to Simple Analytics and trusted service providers.
-All our providers are contractually obligated to only use the data as needed to power our service: they cannot disclose it, sell it, or use it for their own ends.

 ## No data transfer to the US

 We don’t transfer your visitors’ data outside of the EU.
 This includes no data transfer to the United States of America.